stenhaug/purrrplus/README.md

 # purrrplus

-The purrr package expands the functionality of purrr by executing functions safely while maintaining the structure of a data frame.

 The tidyverse makes working with data frames particularly easy.
 However, using pmap and running a function safely returns a list. purrrplus adds functionality to purrr that keeps analyis within the structure of a data